 - With Wix, you can add a contact form to your portfolio right from the main Wix builder tool.

 The important detail with contact forms is that you should only include them at the very bottom of your portfolio.

 These days, adults in the US spend more time-consuming content on mobile than on the desktop – 51% vs 42% respectively.
 For that reason, you absolutely have to make sure that your portfolio looks just as good on iPhones, Android devices, tablets, as it does on a standard desktop computer.

 Don’t risk going for a weird design trend when building your portfolio

 Tools like WordPress and Wix offer you a lot of designs to choose from, which makes it kind of easy to lose yourself in all that and ultimately end up with something that albeit looks good, might not be the most optimized.

-For example, if you’ve selected WordPress as your platform of choice, you can use a free theme like Shapely to get a nice minimal look:
+For example, if you’ve selected WordPress as your platform of choice, you can use a free theme like Shapely to get a nice minimalistic look:

 Conclusion: Do you have your online portfolio ready?

-That sums up our guide on how to make a portfolio online.
-Granted, going through all the steps here will take you a while, but that’s a good thing, for a couple of reasons:
+That sums up our guide on how to make an online portfolio.
+Going through all the steps here will take you a while, but that’s a good thing, for a couple of reasons:

 - a) You absolutely should spend a significant amount of time building your portfolio, just to make sure that everything is in order.
-After all, you depend on this portfolio to bring in new clients or employment options, and for that, it deserves your utmost attention.
+After all – you depend on this portfolio to bring in new clients or employment options.
+Because of that, it deserves your utmost attention.